Go to Homepage

 Expect Broadband, a workstation, inroom safe, CD/DVD player, hair-drier, and work amenities.
 After-hours work up some sweat at the Westin Workout Gym.
 Later slough off the sweat with the invigorating force of – well, what else? – a "Heavenly Shower".
 The Westin is a well located Kuala Lumpur business hotel – with large Executive Residences for longstay visitors – but also keeps an eye out for the guests of tomorrow.
 Kids from three years and up can park at the Westin Kids Club where a slew of heavenly activities await.
 The marble and pale pine lobby is unusually compact but light and airy with an intimate feel to it, the entire ensemble set off by bright mood lighting.

-Laptop boffins will be pleased to note that there is WiFi in public areas.
-Also check out the Starhill Spa with its arsenal of wraps, scrubs and aromatic oils.
+Also check out the Starhill Spa Village with its arsenal of wraps, scrubs and aromatic oils.
 There's a plunge pool, massage, and a steam room.
 Alternatively, sweat it out at the Fitness Centre.
 The JW Marriott KL has more dining options than you can shake a stick at but standouts are Shanghai, for unbowdlerised Chinese, and the open-kitchen Shook! restaurant.

-Kuala Lumpur boutique hotel, Piccolo on Bukit Bintang
+Kuala Lumpur boutique hotel, Ansar, formerly Piccolo, on Bukit Bintang

 The Ritz-Carlton is a small, boutique affair with 251 rooms (including 30 suites) and classic lines.
 No soaring lobbies, just an intimate reception area and earth tones.
-The rooms feature light pastel colours that are easy on the eye.
-Deluxe rooms start at 430 square feet with plush dive-in beds, workstation with iPod dock, high definition flatscreen TVs, and Broadband.
+The place has got a smart new look and by late 2016 sported a contemporary feel, moving modestly away from the plush classic look of yore.
+Rooms are more woody and corporate now.
+Deluxe rooms start at 430 square feet with plush beds, workstation, high definition flatscreen TVs, and WiFi.

 The Club Premier Suite weighs in at a roomy 893sq ft with over-size pillows, marble bathrooms with rainforest showers, DVD/CD players, flat-screen TVs and iPod connections.
 Euro-nuts will enjoy the acres of dark, chiselled wood and sombre oil paintings with large gilded frames.
 The speciality here is the butler-drawn bath, for all rooms.
 If things get a tad steamy, remember, the butler did it.
 The bar is a suitably chaste deep leather seat affair with hushed lighting.